Cyclone & DC Testing

 Sadly, our small shop vendors have long made their livelihoods by copying and downsizing larger commercial tools, having these tools built overseas by minimal cost labor, and then selling to small shop woodworkers.
 Most of these vendors do a terrible initial job of copying and need years to slowly iterate through many changes to end up with a viable product.
 The better of these vendors follow the Japanese lead with automobiles and continue to refine their products until they actually end up with a superior and more reliable end product.
 The less reputable vendors stop making changes when they have products that work for the lowest possible price.

 Every dust collector and cyclone we tested came without the information on safe use.
-Not one single small shop dust collector or cyclone came with a recommendation that these units are not fire and explosion certified, so will fail a fire marshal inspection if installed inside our shops.
+Not one single small shop dust collector or cyclone came with a recommendation that these units are not fire and explosion certified, so will fail a fire marshal inspection and home insurance policy inspections if installed inside our shops.
 To pass these inspections these units must be placed outside in their own fire proof covered area behind an explosion proof barrier or wall.
 This requirement is actually excellent advice and the best way to use these units to avoid serious fine dust problems.
 None discussed the reality that they are a waste of time if you don't first make sure your hoods control and capture the fine dust.
 None came with any information that explains the need to upgrade most tool hoods to get ample chip or fine dust collection.
 None even mentioned any of the health concerns related to fine dust or came with any recommendation that you should always wear a good NIOSH dual cartridge respiratory mask plus protective clothing whenever cleaning or changing filters.
 Most came with fine filters, but gave no clue as to when we need to change our filters or any of the normal filter preparation that should be done.
 None came with any warnings at all that their systems passed significant fine dust and that it is imperative that shops be vented while these units run with a good exhaust fan blowing outside not just when the unit runs but also for about 30 minutes afterward.
 The only two cyclones that came with ducting advice, provided advice appropriate to large facilities that use huge blowers ample to collect from all machines working at the same time with no blast gates.
 No 5 hp and smaller cyclone that we tested had enough airflow to collect from more than one stationary tool working at a time.
 As a result these complex ducting plans with huge main and tiny down drops created a serious problem where when collecting from tools with smaller down drops the air in the mains fell so low that main vertical runs plugged and the horizontal runs built up dust piles.
-Dust piles in the main pose a very serious fire hazard, plus when these piles break loose they will break apart our ducting joints and ruin our filters.
+Dust piles in our ducts pose a very serious fire hazard as any spark can get blown into a serious fire, plus when these piles break loose they slam down our duct hard enough to break apart our ducting joints, go right through cyclones to ruin blowers, and ruin filters.

-- Our small shop vendors provide no recommendations or warnings about the fire and air quality safety dangers of placing our dust collectors or cyclones inside.
-Most small shop users put these units inside and use them with fine filters.
-This creates excellent “chip collectors”, but terrible fine dust collectors.
+Our small shop vendors provide no recommendations or warnings about the fire and air quality safety dangers of placing our dust collectors or cyclones inside.
+Most small shop users put their dust collectors and cyclones inside and use them with fine filters creating fire risks.

 This copying traditional tool approach used by all the small shop vendors made for a wide variation in blower performance which surprised most of us doing the testing.
 We found an inconsistent mess when it comes to small shop blowers used on shop vacuums, air cleaners, dust collectors and cyclone systems.
 Blower technology is very mature.
 Any diligent student can easily look up the engineering to turn out excellent blower designs.
 Almost every U.S. brand name blower with the same motor speed and same type and sized impeller will deliver near identical performance.
 Performance is so consistent that those who specify blowers use any vendor fan table and will get near identical blower performance regardless of brand.
 We found the higher priced imports that have been in use for a while tend to work pretty well and deliver almost exactly the same performance as the leading U.S. made blowers.
 The newer and lower cost imports delivered much worse performance with the worst at less than half what we would expect from traditional blowers.
 The differences include poorly shaped and formed blower housings, constrictive roughly made inlets and outlets, poor quality motors that really don't deliver advertised power, and roughly made parts and impellers that significantly interfere with airflow.
 Our testing found almost all lower cost imported blowers whether on dust collectors or cyclones, had many major design, copying, and manufacturing problems built right into each unit.
 In short, unlike the near identical performance expected from reputable blower makers, out imported shop vacuum, air cleaner, dust collector, and cyclone blowers all delivered varying performance with the best only matching standard U.S. blower performance tables.